londelec/leandcxmlman/source/sections/IEC101sl/LinkSettings.rst

    * :(attr):
      :val:      1
      :(def):
-     :desc:     Class of the received message is **ignored**, Class 1 and Class 2 data is sent regadless of the requested Class. :inlinetip:`Please note this functionality is deviation from communication standard and option should be avoided.`
+     :desc:     Class of the received message is **ignored**, Class 1 and Class 2 data is sent regardless of the requested Class.
+		:inlinetip:`Please note this functionality is deviation from communication standard and option should be avoided.`

    * :attr:     .. _ref-IEC101slLinkSettingsFlags: